 60 BY 25 NETWORK GUIDING TEAM

-Going into its 5th year, the Illinois 60 by 25 Network has become a powerful peer-to-peer learning system for Illinois communities to improve college and career readiness and postsecondary completion rates.
-On August 30th, the three organizations that lead the Network (Advance Illinois, EdSystems and the Illinois Student Assistance Commission) convened stakeholders from across the public, private, and non-profit sectors to serve as a Guiding Team to help guide, advise, and shape the direction of the Network in the future.
+Now in its 6th year, the Illinois 60 by 25 Network has become a powerful peer-to-peer learning system for Illinois communities to improve college and career readiness and postsecondary completion rates.
+The three organizations that lead the Network (Advance Illinois, EdSystems and the Illinois Student Assistance Commission) have invited stakeholders from across the public, private, and non-profit sectors to serve as a Guiding Team to help guide, advise, and shape the direction of the Network in the future.
 Read more here.

 Advance Illinois is a nonpartisan, nonprofit founded to be an objective voice for a public education system that prepares all students for college, career and democratic citizenship. advanceillinois.org